GabrielAkers/Math4194-PokemonPo/README.md

 CONTROL = AGENT : to have the agent play

-TIME_SCALE = x : scales timing by x, x in (0,1) makes the sim run slower, x > 1 makes it faster and x=1 makes is default
+TIME_SCALE = x : scales timing by x, x in (0,1) makes the sim run slower, x > 1 makes it faster and x=1 runs at default speed

 poke_points() : controls the point values of individual pokemon